Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor
 A set of codes to address the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image saver.
-Code is a complete rewrite of [this old project](https://github.com/shimniok/avr-gameboy-cam) to allow Arduino/ESP8266/ESP32 compiling.
+Code is a complete reboot of [this old project](https://github.com/shimniok/avr-gameboy-cam) to allow Arduino/ESP8266/ESP32 compiling.
 The original project, detailed [here](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html), is a bit more ambitious but uses obsolete libraries and commands.

 Required installations: [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://www.gnu.org/software/octave/index).